 Portland State University.
-Department of Foreign Languages
+Department of Foreign Languages and Literatures

 Date of Publication

 Master of Arts (M.A.) in German

-1 online resource (3, iv, 116 leaves)
+1 online resource (3, iv, 116 pages)

 Engelhardt, Dieter Helmut, "Die Gestaltung des Raumes in den Dramen Ernst Barlachs" (1970).
 Dissertations and Theses.
 Paper 519.